Skip to content Polynomials and Factoring - Interactive Lesson | Study MondoPolynomials and Factoring - Complete Interactive Lesson

 Key Takeaways โ Part 2

-- "Factor completely" means keep going until no factor can be factored further
+- "Factor completely" = keep going until nothing else factors

 xโ1